stfc/PSyclone/doc/developer_guide/psyir.rst

-The logic and declaration of kernel variables is handled separately by the ``gen_stub`` method in ``DynKern`` and the ``gen_code`` method in ``DynInvoke``.
+The logic and declaration of kernel variables is handled separately by the ``gen_stub`` method in ``DynKern`` and the ``gen_code`` method in ``LFRicInvoke``.
 In both cases these methods make use of the subclasses of ``DynCollection`` to declare variables.

 When using the symbol table in the LFRic PSyIR we naturally capture